-Resources & Latest News
+COVID-19 Resources & Latest News

-Last Updated: March 31, 2020
+Last Updated: March 1, 2022

-During this unprecedented time, the health and well-being of our local community and our visitors is vital.
+The health and well-being of our local community and our visitors is vital.
 Travelers to Austin – and all destinations – should continue to observe the health recommendations of national and local public health officials, as they plan to travel, when they travel, and when they are visiting any destination.

 Follow these feeds for real time updates and information:

 City of Austin

 U.S. Travel Association maintains national status updates on COVID-19 and travel industry talking points.
 Learn More

 PCMA maintains the latest news, updates and resources for the business events industry.
 Learn More

 Austin Center for Events is a collaborative assembly of agencies designed to streamline special event permitting on public and private property.
 Learn More